EXPRESSCLUSTER/Oracle-Database/Oracle Database 21c Quick Start Guide for EXPRESSCLUSTER X on Linux with New Setup.md

-# Oracle Database 21c Quick Start Guide for EXPRESSCLUSTER X (LINUX)
+# Oracle Database 21c Quick Start Guide for EXPRESSCLUSTER X on Linux with New Setup

 (New Oracle installation setup- Database Path set to mirror disk during database creation)